7 western shows to watch if you liked Netflix’s Ransom Canyon

 Ad

-Michelle Dockery portrays Alice Fletcher in the miniseries Godless (Image via Netflix)
+Michelle Dockery portrays Alice Fletcher in Godless (Image via Netflix)

-Michelle Dockery portrays Alice Fletcher in the miniseries Godless (Image via Netflix)
+Michelle Dockery portrays Alice Fletcher in Godless (Image via Netflix)

-Godless is an American Western miniseries created, directed, and produced by Scott Frank.
-It is based in 1884 and follows a young outlaw on the run from his cruel former boss, and he takes refuge in a distant New Mexico town that is populated mostly by women.
+Godless is an American Western miniseries set in 1884, created, directed, and produced by Scott Frank.
+It follows a young outlaw on the run from his cruel boss as he takes refuge in a distant New Mexico town populated mostly by women.

 Ad

-The series tracks the notorious criminal Frank Griffin (Jeff Daniels) and his outlaw gang as they are hunted by vengeance by Roy Goode (Jack O'Connell), who was once taken care of by Griffin like a son but has betrayed their gang.
+The series shows the notorious criminal Frank Griffin (Jeff Daniels) and his outlaws as they hunt down Roy Goode (Jack O'Connell), who was once like a son to Griffin but has since betrayed their gang, with a vengeance.

 While on the run, Roy hides with Alice Fletcher (Michelle Dockery), a widow in the women-led town of La Belle, New Mexico.
 As news of Griffin’s approach spreads, the town prepares to defend itself in a brutal, lawless Western showdown.